 Cold Chamber Process

-The power cylinder forces the piston forward in the chamber cutting off the intake port.
-The power cylinder moves the piston forward which forces the molten material into the casting mold with great pressure.
-The pressure causes the liquid metal to fill in even thin sections of the metal casting and press the mold walls for great surface detail.
-The pressure is maintained even after the injection phase of casting manufacture.
+The power cylinder forces the piston forward in the chamber, cutting off the intake port.
+The power cylinder moving the piston forward forces the molten material into the casting mold with great pressure.
+Pressure causes the liquid metal to fill in even thin sections of the metal casting and press the mold walls for great surface detail.
+The pressure is maintained some time after the injection phase of die casting manufacture.

 Cold Chamber Die Casting For Manufacture

-Consequently higher melting point alloys of aluminum, brass, copper, and aluminum-zinc are often cast in manufacturing industry using cold chamber die casting.
+Consequently, higher melting point alloys of aluminum, brass, copper, and aluminum-zinc are often metal cast in manufacturing industry using cold chamber die casting.
 It is very possible to manufacture castings from lower melting point alloys using the cold-chamber method.
-When considering industrial metal casting manufacture however the advantages of production by the hot-chamber process usually make it the more suitable choice for lower melting point alloys.
+When considering industrial metal casting manufacture, however, the advantages of production by the hot-chamber process usually make it the more suitable choice for lower melting point alloys.

 In the cold chamber die casting process, material must be brought in for every shot or cycle of production.
 This slows down the production rate for metal casting manufacture.
-Where in the hot chamber process castings can be constantly outputted.
+Where in the hot chamber process, castings can be constantly output.
 Cold chamber die casting should still be considered a high production manufacturing process.

 In comparison with the hot die casting process, the cold die casting process requires the application of more pressure.
 The pressure at which the molten metal is forced into and fills the die cavity in cold chamber metal casting manufacture typically outranks the pressure used to fill the die in hot chamber metal casting by about an order of magnitude.
 Pressures of 3000psi to 50000psi (20MPa to 350MPa) may be used in manufacturing industry to fill the mold cavities with molten material during cold chamber die casting manufacture.
 Castings manufactured by cold chamber die casting have all the advantages characteristic of the die casting process, such as intricate detail, thin walls, and superior mechanical properties.
 The significant initial investment into this manufacturing process makes it suitable for high production applications.